orientechnologies/orientdb-docs/Tutorial-Working-with-graphs.md

 ALTER DATABASE CUSTOM useLightweightEdges=false
 ```

 This will only take effect for new edges.
-For more information look at: https://github.com/orientechnologies/orientdb/wiki/Troubleshooting#why-i-cant-see-all-the-edges.
+For more information look at: [Why I can't see all the edges](https://github.com/orientechnologies/orientdb/wiki/Troubleshooting#why-i-cant-see-all-the-edges).

 For more information look at [Graph API](Graph-Database-Tinkerpop.md).